This section outlines the different options available to you that control how your Mac OS game projects will be compiled. The different sections are:

 - Use synchronization to avoid tearing: This toggles v-sync on or off (v-sync is used to synchronise your game update speed to the refresh rate of the monitor).
 Note, that if you have a game with a room speed of 120 and the player has a monitor with a refresh rate of 60, turning this option on will lock your game speed to 60 too.
 This is off by default.

-- Allow the player to resize the game window: Checking this permits the user to change the size of the game window (the Borderless Window option needs to be off for this to work).
+- Allow window resize: Checking this permits the user to change the size of the game window (the Borderless Window option needs to be off for this to work).
 This option is off by default.

 - Scaling: Here you can choose to maintain aspect ratio (so a 4:3 room will be "letter boxed" on a 16:9) or to scale fully (stretching the image to fit the full screen).WARNING!
 Switching off the application surface will disable all the scaling options set in the Mac Game Options until it has been switched back on again.
 See The Application Surface for further details.